you-randomly/kratix-foundry/docs/architecture-control-model.md

 ## Technical Implementation Details

 ### License "Touch" Mechanism
-To ensure zero-wait routing when a new instance is created, the `FoundryInstance` pipeline performs a "touch" on its parent `FoundryLicense` using the Kubernetes Python client to update its annotations.
-This forces Kratix to immediately execute the License's configuration pipeline, which then detects the new instance and generates its identity route.
+To ensure zero-wait routing when a new instance is created, the `FoundryInstance` pipeline performs a "touch" on its parent `FoundryLicense` by applying the `kratix.io/manual-reconciliation: "true"` label.
+Kratix watches for this label and triggers the License's configuration pipeline, which then detects the new instance and generates its identity route.
+Kratix automatically removes this label after scheduling the reconciliation.

 ### Master Routing Logic
 The license pipeline use the `kubernetes` Python client to list all instances associated with the license.
 For each match, it generates an `HTTPRoute` manifest with a conditional `backendRef` (pointing to either the instance service or the standby page).